 How to Make Egg Salad

-- Separate the eggs: Take the yolks out of the whites and put them in a bowl.
+Take the yolks out of the whites and put them in a bowl.
+Chop the egg yolks.
+Mix the egg yolks, mayonnaise, and seasonings.
+Taste to adjust the seasonings.

-The Best Egg to Mayonnaise Ratio
+The Best Egg-to-Mayonnaise Ratio

-For an extra boost of flavor to this great recipe, cut up a dill pickle or two, and then add a few teaspoons of the dill pickle juice to the mixture.
+- Pickles: For an extra boost of flavor to this great recipe, cut up a dill pickle or two, and then add a few teaspoons of the dill pickle juice to the mixture.
 I love the crunch that the pickle adds and the great taste of the dill pickle juice.

 What to Add to an Egg Salad Sandwich